memento-j/melodex/README.md

 # Melodex - Playlist Transferrer (Youtube/Spotify for now)
-Seemlessly Transfer your playlists between different music services in seconds.
+Melodex is a web application that allows users to seemlessly transfer their playlists between different music services in seconds.

 ## Live Demo
 ❗ Due to Youtuba Data API's quota limit, a little less than 200 songs can be added to Youtube playlists per day.
 Because of this, transferring to Youtube is not available the live version to avoid potential rate limits.